wca/vig/README.md

-# Will's Illumos/FreeBSD merge repo
+# Will's Illumos change test repository

-This repository is an amalgamation of Illumos and FreeBSD repositories.
-It serves as an export site of Spectra Logic ZFS changes, with branches against various versions of FreeBSD/stable and Illumos.
+This repository contains an unmodified fork of the illumos-gate master under the illumos-master branch.
+This repository's 'master' branch is a disconnected branch that contains scripts intended to assist in testing changes against illumos-gate, within a Vagrant-managed virtual machine.

 # Usage

 This repository is intended to be forked and used for illumos-gate patches.
+Contributions to this repository's master copy should consist solely of changes to the master branch's script collection.
+Periodically, the illumos-master branch will be updated from the master illumos-gate repository.

-This section details how to do so.
+This section details how to use forks of this repository.

 First, install VirtualBox or VMware, Vagrant, and the vagrant-multiprovider-snap plugin.
 The last of these will usually be installed as follows: